askap-craco/craco-python/mpitests/README.md

 ## One transmitter and one receiver running on the same node, use multiple nodes

+The demo here has transmitter and receiver using the same network interface.

 1. Write the hostname of all nodes along with `slots=2` into a file like `mpi_seren.txt`, the file with all 10 nodes should look like as follow.
 ```
 seren-01 slots=2